deskflow/deskflow/README.md

 ## Developer Quick Start

-Synergy 1 Community Edition is free and open source software, and anyone is welcome to build and run it.
+Synergy 1 Community Edition is free and open source software, and anyone is welcome to build it, run it, tinker with it, redistribute it as part of their own app, etc.

 These instructions will build Synergy 1 Community Edition, which doesn't require a license or serial key.
 Check the [Developer Guide](https://github.com/symless/synergy/wiki/Developer-Guide) wiki page if you have problems.